ibanknatoPrad/emuDownloadCenter-wiki/Emulator-classic99.md

 This emulator does **NOT** specificly need BIOS image(s) to start ROM files!

-_Classic99 is a Texas Instruments TI-99/4A and TI-99/4 emulator.
-Screenshot from Author's Website._
+_Classic99 is a Texas Instruments TI-99/4A and TI-99/4 emulator._

 :link: [**Emulator website**](http://www.harmlesslion.com/classic99)
 ***